IPS-Eye-White

 They asserted, however, that the sum and substance of their fault or error had been that they were accustomed to meet on a fixed day before dawn and sing responsively a hymn to Christ as to a god, and to bind themselves by oath, not to some crime, but not to commit fraud, theft, or adultery, not falsify their trust, nor to refuse to return a trust when called upon to do so.
 When this was over, it was their custom to depart and to assemble again to partake of food--but ordinary and innocent food.
 Even this, they affirmed, they had ceased to do after my edict by which, in accordance with your instructions, I had forbidden political associations.
 Accordingly, I judged it all the more necessary to find out what the truth was by torturing two female slaves who were called deaconesses.
 But I discovered nothing else but depraved, excessive superstition.
 [10]

-This letter, this time from a persecutor of the church, shows us that the Christians by the early second century most definitely considered Christ to be a god, if not God.
+This letter from a persecutor of the church, shows us that the Christians by the early second century most definitely considered Christ to be a god, if not God.

 Suetonius